Frustrated Ising model on the honeycomb lattice: Metastability and universality: Results

 \subsection{Energy barriers}

 Finally, we consider the frustration-induced energy barriers present in this model, which form the building blocks of the rough free-energy landscape, and which turn out to provide a rather intuitive explanation of why our rejection-free approach outperforms the standard Metropolis algorithm for low $\rv$, and also why the approach fails for even lower $\rv$.
 The metastable states reported in Ref.~\cite{Zukovic2021} consist of multiple ferromagnetic domains with extremely long lifetimes.
-As $\rv$ is reduced the energetic barrier to overturn domains increases, and so does their lifetime.
+As $\rv$ is reduced the energetic barrier to overturn domains increases as does their lifetime.
 At the same time the energy difference between the ground state and a state with an overturned domain becomes smaller, rendering it less likely for the excited states to be filtered out during the resampling step in PA.

 The simplest such domain on the honeycomb lattice corresponds to flipping a single hexagon.
 In fact, studying snapshots of low-temperature simulations reveals that indeed single hexagonal excitations happen frequently, and that they have a long lifetime; see the bottom panel of Fig.~\ref{fig:hexExcitation}.
 For the following discussion we consider the difference in energy $\Delta E$ when overturning $k$ consecutive spins on the hexagons (see the top panel of Fig.~\ref{fig:hexExcitation}).
-Higher excitations, e.g., branching or overturning non-consecutive spins on the hexagon are ignored, resulting in a very simple one-dimensional representation of the energy landscape.
+Higher excitations, e.g., branching or overturning nonconsecutive spins on the hexagon are ignored, resulting in a very simple one-dimensional representation of the energy landscape.

 Starting from the $k=6$ state (cf.\ the top panel of Fig.~\ref{fig:hexExcitation}), the $n$-fold way update brings the system very efficiently to the $k=5$ state, as other available moves are typically even more expensive.
 Using regular Metropolis, the $6 \rightarrow 5$ move depending on the temperature (which generally is lower the smaller $\rv$) might be rejected many times before eventually being accepted.
+Note that the jump in energy from $k = 6$ to $k = 5$ increases with decreasing $\rv$, in line with the general statement about barriers and lifetimes provided above.

 From the $k=5$ state, both $\Delta E(5\rightarrow 6)$ and $\Delta E(5\rightarrow 4)$ are negative and thus are always accepted when using Metropolis.
 As $5\rightarrow 4$ can be realized by flipping a spin on either end of the chain, it is twice as likely to be proposed as $5 \rightarrow 6$.
 Hence, ignoring any other possible excitations, both with Metropolis and the rejection-free algorithm, the system immediately moves from the state $k=5$ to the $k=4$ state with $2/3$ probability, and back to the $k=6$ state with $1/3$ probability.